Migrants flown to Martha's Vineyard have filed a lawsuit against Gov. DeSantis

 The Bexar County Sheriff's Office has opened an investigation into the migrants that were lured from the Migrant Resource Center, located in Bexar County, TX, and flown to Florida, where they were ultimately left to fend for themselves in Martha's Vineyard, MA.

 Hours after Salazar announced the criminal investigation, DeSantis appeared on Sean Hannity's show on Fox News.
 The governor said that the investigation was an overreaction, and that the migrants had chose to go to Martha's Vineyard voluntarily.
-He also asserted that all of the migrants had signed consent forms and that any condemnation of the flights was "virtue signaling."
+He also asserted that all of the migrants had signed consent forms (which his office later shared with NPR) and said that any condemnation of the flights was "virtue signaling."

 DeSantis spokesperson Taryn Fenske released a statement Tuesday night accusing activists of being "opportunistic" and using illegal immigrants for political theater."
 Added Fenske: "If these activists spent even a fraction of this time and effort at the border, perhaps some accountability would be brought to the Biden administration's reckless border policies that entice illegal immigrants to make dangerous and often lethal journeys through Central America and put their lives in the hands of cartels and Coyotes."